 The finishes are satin or matte.
 I find that the satin finishes look the most like real skin in photographs and the matte finishes have a beautiful watercolor like effect on the skin.
 Both are really lovely.

 I purchased five shades.
-I know, my self restraint also impressed me.
 I bought, from lightest to darkest: Trickery (satin), Aphrodisiac (matte), Prenup (satin), Between The Sheets (matte), and Pegacorn (satin).

 The colors swatch true to the color they are in the pan.
 Some blushes tend to turn slightly more pink on the skin than the look in the pan (not great for redheads).
 But these all stay true.
 I found all five shades worked well with my strawberry blonde hair and Prenup, which I thought might be too pink, has become one of my most used out of the bunch.